cs544-wisc/f23/p3/README.md

 For this example, your client should do the following, in order:

-1. connect to the server at port 5440
+1. Connect to the server at port `5440`.
-2. call `SetCoef` with [1.0,2.0,3.0]
+2. Call `SetCoef` with [1.0,2.0,3.0].
-3. launch three threads, each responsible for one of the 3 CSV files
+3. Launch three threads, each responsible for one of the 3 CSV files.
-4. each thread should loop over the rows in its CSV files.
-Each row will floats that should be used to make a `Predict` call to the server.
-The threads should collect stats about the numbers of hits/misses.
+4. Each thread should loop over the rows in its CSV files.
+Each row will contain a list of floats that should be used to make a `Predict` call to the server.
+The threads should collect statistics about the numbers of hits and misses.
-5. the main thread should call `join` to wait until the 3 threads are finished
+5. The main thread should call `join` to wait until the 3 threads are finished.

 The client can print other stuff, but its very last line of output should be the overall hit rate.
-For example, if the hit/miss counts for the three threads are 1/1, 0/1, and 3/8, then the overall hit rate would be (1+0+3) / (1+1+8) = 0.4.
+For example, if the hit and total counts for the three threads are 1/1, 0/1, and 3/8, then the overall hit rate would be (1+0+3) / (1+1+8) = 0.4.

 ## Part 4: Deployment